ipxe/people-rjn-quickusb/README.txt

 	bitwise_systems_stuff	- Symlink to the directory with all the various things supplied by Bitwise Systems.
 				  Most of that is not required, because this driver obsoletes it.
 It may be useful for testing, firmware changes, windows support, and documentation.

-Mostly written by Michael Brown, with contributions from Richard Neill, Sergey Esenov, and Dan Lynch